 There is no charge for your initial examination, and a referral from your dentist is not necessary.

-Dr. Tocchio may decide, based on his findings during your initial exam, that now is not the right time for you to start orthodontic treatment.
+Dr. Singh may decide, based on his findings during your initial exam, that now is not the right time for you to start orthodontic treatment.
 Although you may have an existing or potential orthodontic condition, you are not physically ready for orthodontic treatment just yet; your teeth and bones still have some growing to do.
-In this case, Dr. Tocchio will recommend that you come back in six to twelve months, so that he can monitor your growth and decide when is the best time for you to start treatment.
+In this case, Dr. Singh will recommend that you come back in six to twelve months, so that he can monitor your growth and decide when is the best time for you to start treatment.

 - Reduce the need for extraction of adult teeth and minimize the risk of impacted teeth;